 Best Manual Treadmill

-The Sardine T63 Manual Treadmill is the best option for those seeking a manual workout machine.
-Ideal for those practicing quick sprints or changing running forms.
-It features an ergonomic design with an arched pedal.
-The arc design supports the shape of the feet and makes running convenient.
-It has two handles to accommodate different heights.
+The Sardine T63 Manual Treadmill is the best for manual workouts—ideal for anyone practicing quick sprints or changing running forms.
+It features an ergonomic design with an arched pedal that supports the shape of the feet and makes running convenient.

-The handles can be used for aerobic exercises besides running on the treadmill.
-The Sardine T63 has four resistance settings to allow different speeds for varying needs.
+The treadmill has two handles that provide support and accommodate different heights.
+You can use the handles for aerobic exercises besides running on the treadmill.
+The T63 has four resistance settings for varying needs.
 It offers the closest natural running experience.
-There are anti-slip and shock absorption systems to protect runners.

-The only downside to this is the limited number of workout programs.
-But you can always YouTube additional workout programs for a touch of versatility.
+For safety, the manual treadmill has anti-slip and shock absorption systems.
+Its only downside is the limited number of workout programs.
+But you can always use YouTube for additional workout programs.

 Pros